 There are many other rules and regulations regarding moose hunting, beginning from the bullets and the size of hunting groups.
 You are for example not allowed to shoot the moose while it is swimming, because of the risk of it going to the bottom of the lake.
 Most respectable hunters do not shoot moose mothers with calves, even if that is currently allowed.
 You should be aware that moose hunting might also be allowed in national parks, especially in Lapland.

-When you go to the forest during moose hunting in Finland, especially in the beginning of it, you should wear bright yellow vest or red jacket.
+When you go to the forest during moose hunting in Finland, especially in the beginning of it, you should wear bright yellow or red vest or jacket.
 This is another controversial topic in moose hunting, as many people feel that they should be able to go to the forest at anytime as allowed in everyman’s rights and it is hunters responsibility to spot other people.
 This is correct, you are allowed to go to the forest at anytime of the year, but for you own safety you should still wear bright colors.
 Personally, I avoid going to the forest on the first weekends and especially mornings at the beginning of moose hunting season in the areas where I know the hunting takes place.
-If you happen to spot hunters wearing red on your way to the forest, it might be a good idea to change location or at least let them know your whereabouts.
+If you happen to spot hunters wearing orange on your way to the forest, it might be a good idea to change location or at least let them know your whereabouts.
 In my experience they appreciate this information.

 If you happen to see hunters or a sign warning about ongoing moose hunting by the road when you are driving, take extra care and slow down for your own safety.
 I have seen a moose being chased by dogs running over the road, and a hunting dog being hit by a car.
 The hunters usually know where the dog is going, so they try to warn drivers if the dog (and the moose) are coming close to a road.
-So be aware, that another driver wearing red flashing headlights from a car might be a hunter trying to get other drivers to slow down.
+So be aware, that another driver wearing orange flashing headlights from a car might be a hunter trying to get other drivers to slow down.
 Flashing lights is a common way in Finland to warn other drivers about moose.